-2 This item is not to be included in the count of changes when determining whether the number of changes in a single delta submission is within the acceptable range of four (4).
+&lt;sup>2 This item is not to be included in the count of changes when determining whether the number of changes in a single delta submission is within the acceptable range of four (4).
+Any hardware change requires a change in hardware version number done in accordance with Appendix A.